 Disability Studies Minor

-Disability studies programs in general are not common.
-Ship is very proud to offer a cutting-edge, interdisciplinary body of knowledge and skills and, in particular, raise awareness of disability issues, knowledge of disability rights and laws, and best practices towards creating inclusive and accessible environments and communities.
+The disability studies minor program examines the ways in which our understandings of disability shape the fundamental aspects of our lives, our relationships, and the societies in which we live.
+This program offers a cutting-edge, interdisciplinary body of knowledge and skills and, in particular, raises awareness of disability issues, knowledge of disability rights and laws, and best practices towards creating inclusive and accessible environments and communities.